straysheep-dev/linux-configs/kali/README.md

 # kali-configs

-Files to autoamtically configure Kali for general use, and avoid repeating steps after installing.
+Files to automatically configure Kali for general use, and avoid repeating steps after installing.

 ## Updating & Upgrading

 <https://www.kali.org/docs/general-use/updating-kali/>

-With a rolling distribution like Kali, on occassion apt will have package dependancy conflicts that require apt's upgrade to remove packages.
+With a rolling distribution like Kali, on occassion apt will have package dependancy conflicts that require apt's upgrade mechanism to remove packages.

 ```bash
 sudo apt update && sudo apt full-upgrade -y